qtzar/auth0-spring-security-mvc/README.md

 Here is a breakdown of what each attribute means:

 `auth0.domain` - This is your auth0 domain (tenant you have created when registering with auth0 - account name)

+`auth0.issuer` - This is the issuer of the JWT Token (typically full URL of your auth0 tenant account - eg. https://{tenant_name}.auth0.com/)

 `auth0.clientId` - This is the client id of your auth0 application (see Settings page on auth0 dashboard)